Neighborhood violence can hurt test scores—even for kids who don't experience it

 In schools in which more kids have a high exposure to violence, their classmates score as much as 10 percent lower on annual standardized math and reading tests than peers with classmates from safer areas, a new study from Johns Hopkins University has found.

 The findings, which demonstrate how the combination of urban violence and school choice programs contribute to negative learning outcomes, appear today in the journal Sociology of Education.

-"Exposure to neighborhood violence has a much bigger impact than we think it does," said the lead author, Johns Hopkins sociologist Julia Burdick-Will.
+"Exposure to neighborhood violence has a much bigger impact than we think it does," said the lead author, Johns Hopkins sociologist Julia Burdick-Will, an assistant professor in the Johns Hopkins School of Education.
 "It seeps into places that you don't expect.
 It can affect an entire school and how it's able to function."

 Burdick-Will studied students who attended Chicago Public Schools from 2002 to 2010, analyzing administrative data from the school system, crime statistics from the Chicago Police Department, and school surveys from the University of Chicago Consortium on Chicago School Research.
 She looked at five cohorts of students who were high school freshmen between the fall of 2002 and 2006, and followed each student for up to four years.

 She found high school students in Chicago public schools experience, on average, about 70 violent crimes a year within a few blocks of their homes.
 Children with high levels of exposure to violence, however, often experienced double that.

 The crimes included homicides, sexual assaults, aggregated and simple batteries, aggravated and simple assaults, and robberies.